graphery/grapper-doc/src/guide/in-depth/templating/binding.md

 <textarea><circle g-bind:r="size"/></textarea></g-editor></ClientOnly>

 In this case, `size` refers to a data property that holds the radius value.
 The `g-bind` directive binds the `r` attribute of the circle element to that value.
-When `size` changes in the Graphane component, the radius attribute will be automatically updated.
+When `size` changes in the Grapper component, the radius attribute will be automatically updated.